-Evans will help you consider noise control from all 3 of these categories when designing and installing your control room.
+Evans will help you consider control room acoustics from all 3 of these categories when designing and installing your control room.
 Contact us today with any questions you may have.

-There are two types of sound ratings systems for noise mitigators.
+There are two types of sound rating systems for noise reduction design.
 Consider them when building a control center with better control room acoustics.

-Sound Transmission Class Rates Sound Blocking in Room Acoustics
+Sound Transmission Class Rates Sound Blocking in Control Room Acoustics

 A Noise Reduction Coefficient (or NRC) is a rating of how much sound an acoustic product can absorb and mitigate when sound hits its surface.
 The rating scale is from 0 to 1.00, with 0 meaning no sound absorption, and 1.00 being 100% of the sound is being absorbed.
 Calculating NRC takes specific equipment in specialized labs to properly measure a product or materials rating that includes measuring at four different frequencies for an accurate measurement.

 A quick recap on Sound Transmission Class (STC) and Noise Reduction Coefficient (NRC).
-Remember that STC prevents sound entering or leaving a room whereas NRC reduces sound and reverberation in the room itself.
-Any questions about these terms please do not hesitate to reach out to us.
+Remember that STC prevents sound from entering or leaving a room whereas NRC reduces sound and reverberation in the room itself.
+If you have any questions about these terms, please do not hesitate to reach out to us.

 Acoustic Partner Highlight: Holosonics Audio Spotlight

-There are other ways to reduce your Noise Reduction Coefficient, one of those ways is to use directional sound.
-If your control room uses speakers for audible alarms or any other purpose this technology can be a game changer.
+There are other ways to reduce your Noise Reduction Coefficient.
+One of the most effective noise control methods is the use of directional sound.
+If your control room uses speakers for audible alarms or any other purpose this technology can be a game-changer.
 One of our partners is Holosonics and their technology is amazing.
 Speaker sound can be directed only to those who need to hear it, thus reducing noise for all other operators.
 This quote directly from the Holosonics website explains it very well:

-Learn more about the applications of directional sound in command center and control rooms from Holosonics.
+Learn more about the applications of directional sound in the command center and control rooms from Holosonics.

-Effective control room acoustics is a critical aspect in supporting operator situational awareness.
+Effective control room acoustic design is a critical aspect of supporting operator situational awareness.
 Understanding the basics of control room acoustics will help operators and facility management professionals understand the importance of material choice and room design.
-This post is not primarily about room design but some questions you will want to consider when thinking about acoustics and room design include:
+This post is not primarily about room design, but you will want to consider the following questions when thinking about acoustics and room design:

 - Does your layout plan consider noise locations and noise sources?

-Making good acoustical choices helps to create the ideal control room environment.
-Using different sound rated materials to mitigate and absorb airborne and impact sound will influence an operator’s productivity and concentration.
-Here at Evans, we are experienced at designing acoustically optimized control rooms so please reach out to us with any questions you may have.
+Choosing an effective noise reduction design helps to create the ideal control room environment.
+Using different sound-rated materials to mitigate and absorb airborne and impact sound will influence an operator’s productivity and concentration.
+Here at Evans, we are experienced in creating optimal control room acoustics, so please reach out to us with any questions you may have.

 The second part will be posted within the next 2 weeks so stay tuned.
 In the meantime, read more on our blog or learn more about our innovative control room solutions here.